Skip to Content

 Chia seeds were a staple in the ancient Aztec and Mayan diets and have been touted for their health benefits for centuries.
 In fact, “chia” is the ancient Mayan word for “strength.”

-Technically, there are many ways you can add chia seeds to your diet, but this chia pudding with oat milk is one of my favorites.
+Technically, there are many ways you can add chia seeds to your diet, but this oat milk chia pudding is one of my favorites.

 The seeds are absorbing up to 12 times their weight in liquid when soaked and developing a coating that gives chia-based foods and beverages a distinctive gel texture.